MHS-20/pcd-assignment-02/report.md

 Otherwise, you need a class that it's emitted which contains the filename and the package name.
 Based on that info, you can draw accordingly.
 Therefore, is just a single big stream?
 It makes sense since you have to parse a full project.

-### GUI TODO:
-a component to select the source root folder, a button to start the process, a couple of output boxed reporting the number of classes/interfaces analysed and the number of dependencies found.